turbosquid/gloon/README.md

 * In response to changes in a hosts file. `gloon` can monitor any `/etc/hosts` compatible file for changes via polling or native notification mechanisms and and/remove A records.
 Wildcards are also supported as above.
 * A records can also be added via the command line at startup.
 Wildcards are supported.
+* Support multiple hosts for a single address, or multiple address for a single host (round-robin)
+* Creates reverse-dns records auromatically
+* optional persistent dns record storage via redis -- multiple gloon instances can share data via redis.
+Other store types coming

-Gloon runs as a single binary with no dependencies.
+Gloon runs as a single binary with no dependencies by default.
 Just copy the binary to a host and run it.
+If you choose to use redis as a backing store, you'll need to have a redis server available.

 ## Installation